-In today’s unpredictable business environment, it’s more important than ever that your organization is protected against cybercrime.
-One of the best ways to ensure that your data is safe is to enforce identity and access management (IAM) — a method for defining the roles and privileges of individual users within your network.
+In today’s unpredictable business environment, your organization is more important than ever to be protected against cybercrime.
+One of the best ways to ensure that your data is safe is to enforce Identity and Access Management (IAM) — a method for defining the roles and privileges of individual users within your network.

 Identity and access management is about confirming that only authorized users have the appropriate access to your technology resources.
-Ultimately, the goal of IAM is to prevent data breaches and unauthorized access to your systems.
-IAM is an important component of risk management, and should receive special attention as part of your overall risk management plan.
+Ultimately, IAM aims to prevent data breaches and unauthorized access to your systems.
+IAM is an essential component of risk management and security controls and should receive special attention as part of your overall cloud security and risk management plan.

-For larger organizations especially, identity and access management can be a complex process.
-But implementing IAM throughout your business or industry is a worthy investment, and one that could help prevent the heftier fines that can result from a data breach.
+For larger organizations, especially, identity and access management can be a complex process.
+However, implementing IAM throughout your business or industry is a worthy investment that could help prevent the heftier fines resulting from a data breach.

-Before you can enforce any of the identity and access management best practices we provide, you’ll need a full overview of your IT infrastructure, systems, and assets so that you can closely monitor all of these elements for any potential or existing threats.
+Before you can enforce any of the identity and access management best practices we provide, you’ll need a complete overview of your IT infrastructure, systems, and assets so that you can closely monitor all of these elements for any potential or existing vulnerabilities.

-Once you have this information in place, start implementing the identity and access management best practices we outline below.
-But first it’s important to understand why identity and access management is an important practice, so you can better rationalize the benefits of such an investment.
+Once you have this information, implement the identity and access management best practices outlined below.
+But first, it’s essential to understand why identity and access management is a critical practice so you can better rationalize the benefits of such an investment.